Astrashh/TerraConfigurationNotes/pages/contents.md

-- This site is a personal knowledge base for creating Terra config packs.
-You can find
+- This site is an unofficial knowledge base for creating Terra config packs.
+You can find the official documentation at https://terra.polydev.org/.